edtan/edtan.github.io/_posts/2020-07-12-a-mental-model-for-jq.md

 spending more time reading through the `jq` manual, and I'm posting these notes here for my future reference.
-Note that this is purely a mental model of how `jq` works - I have not read the source code and this Python examples in this post are very unlikely how `jq` actually works.
+Note that this is purely a mental model of how `jq` works - I have not read the source code and the Python examples in this post are very unlikely how `jq` actually works.

 Instead of thinking of `jq` as a query language to select and identify